 ‘Making Better Financial Decisions’

-Urban’s research is so powerful because it measures actual behavior, says John Pelletier, director of the Center for Financial Literacy at Champlain College, is that they measure actual behavior.
+Urban’s research is so powerful because it measures actual behavior, says John Pelletier, director of the Center for Financial Literacy at Champlain College.
 There’s a lot of existing research tied to financial literacy, but simply having knowledge about, say, the usefulness of a budget, doesn’t necessarily make you more likely to maintain one.

 “What we’re seeing is people who got this education seem to be making different and better financial decisions,” he said.